paramat/snowdrift/README.txt

--- Snowdrift 0.1.2 by paramat
+Snowdrift 0.2.0 by paramat
--- For latest stable Minetest and back to 0.4.6
+For latest stable Minetest and back to 0.4.6
--- Depends default
+Depends default
--- Licenses: Code WTFPL.
-Textures CC BY-SA.
+Licenses: code WTFPL, textures CC BY-SA
--- This is intended to be used as alternative snowfall for the snow mod by Splizard.
--- The code is partly derived from weather mod by Jeija and snow mod version 1.8 by Splizard.

 Version 0.1.0
 ---------------